 Your doctor should discuss your medical history with you prior to prescribing the pill.
 If they feel you’re at an increased risk of more serious side effects, they will discuss a different solution with you.

 You can read more about the long term side effects of the contraceptive pill here.

 Side effects of the combined contraceptive pill are rare, and the pill is completely safe for most people.

 The combined contraceptive pill is popular because it’s an easy, non-invasive, and highly effective birth control solution.
 There are many types available, so if one pill doesn’t work for you, you should ask your doctor if you can switch to another.
-You can get low dose versions, like Loestrin 20 or Gedarel 20, which tend to cause less side effects.
+You can get low dose versions, like Gedarel 20, which tend to cause less side effects.

 It’s important to remember that you shouldn’t stop taking your pill cold turkey, as this could lead to unplanned pregnancy.
 If you’re concerned, you should talk to your doctor, as they are equipped with the right knowledge and training to find the best contraceptive pill or method for you.